doingcloudright/airship.tf/getting_started/airship.md

 It's important to have applied terraform, before continuing with this step.
 :::

 Now that we have an ECS Cluster, we need to add an actual service.
 For this demonstration, we will use a very standard `nginx:stable` docker image.
 A summary of the specifics of the service.
+Replace `<YOUR REGION>` with the active AWS region.

 - [x] This ECS Service uses Fargate
 - [x] The service is place inside a private subnet